belablotski/APL/APL_LINTER.md

       tool: analyze_pr_diff
       # Error: Using a variable that was never registered
       using: "{{undefined_variable}}"

+    - name: "Run sub-module without required input"
+      tool: run_apl
+      program: "path/to/sub_module.apl"
+      with_inputs:
+        # The sub_module requires 'input1' but it is not provided here.
+        input2: "some_value"
 ```

 The linter would produce the following report: